jsmusgrave/instapaper-to-sqlite/README.md

     $ instapaper-to-sqlite bookmarks instapaper.db --folder=unread
     $ instapaper-to-sqlite bookmarks instapaper.db --folder=starred

+## Saving Bookmark text

+You can pull down the article text for any articles currently in sqlite with.
+The presence of `--trace` will give you progress information.
+This–much like sync'ing your entire instapaper library–will take some time.

+    $ instapaper-to-sqlite get-text instapaper.db --trace

 ## Attribution

 This package is heavily inspired by [goodreads-to-sqlite](https://github.com/rixx/goodreads-to-sqlite/) by [Tobias Kunze